 The chapter contributes to the expatriate management literature by focusing on SIEs' career development through their international assignment in China.
 SIEs' career development is related to their cross-cultural adjustment and has impacts on the completion and success of the expatriation assignment.

-Guo, Y, Rammal, HG & Dowling, PJ 2016, 'Global Talent Management and Staffing in MNEs: An Introduction to the Edited Volume of International Business and Management' in Global Talent Management and Staffing in MNEs, Emerald Group Publishing Limited, pp. xv-xxiv.View/Download from: UTS OPUS or Publisher's site
+Guo, Y, Rammal, HG & Dowling, PJ 2016, 'Global Talent Management and Staffing in MNEs: An Introduction to the Edited Volume of International Business and Management' in Global Talent Management and Staffing in MNEs, Emerald Group Publishing Limited, pp. xv-xxiv.View/Download from: Publisher's site

-Rammal, HG & Zurbruegg, R 2016, 'Awareness of Islamic Banking Products among Muslims: The Case of Australia' in Harrison, T & Ibrahim, E (eds), Islamic Finance: Principles, Performance and Prospects, Palgrave Macmillan, Basingstoke, pp. 141-156.View/Download from: UTS OPUS or Publisher's site
+Rammal, HG & Zurbruegg, R 2016, 'Awareness of Islamic Banking Products among Muslims: The Case of Australia' in Harrison, T & Ibrahim, E (eds), Islamic Finance: Principles, Performance and Prospects, Palgrave Macmillan, Basingstoke, pp. 141-156.View/Download from: Publisher's site

 The concept of interest-free financing was practiced by Arabs prior to the advent of Islam, and was later adopted by Muslims as an acceptable form of trade financing.
 While the system had been used on a small scale for centuries, its commercial application began in the 1970s.1 Since then Islamic financing has experienced worldwide acceptance, and by early 2003 there were at least 176 Islamic banks around the world, with deposits in excess of $147bn.2

 Rammal, HG 2015, 'Islamic Banking' in Harrison, T & Estelami, H (eds), The Routledge Companion to Financial Services Marketing, Routledge, Abingdon, UK.